leondutoit/pg-need-to-know/notes.md

 ## TODO
 - test permissions on informational views
 - think about ability to add group members based on user metadata vals
+- try to make code DRYer - utility functions for common asserts (like user and groups)
 - remove hard-coded non-generic names, check all todos
 - full review of docs
 - write about the model - on MAC, three use cases - data organisation up to the admin